cdemeo92/players_exercise/README.md

 Check-out the API spec at http://localhost:3000.

-To save players from a club id run the job:
+To import players belonging to a club, run the job:

 ```bash
 $ npm run start:job <club-id>